Skip to content

 laktory.models.DataFrameMethod

 The DataFrameMethod class expresses a transformation as a method applied to the DataFrame and its required arguments.
-It supports receiving data sources, including other pipeline nodes, as argument instead of DataFrames.
 By default, Narwhals DataFrame API is used, but native DataFrame backend can also be selected.
 You can also extend this functionality by creating a custom namespace.

 For example, if you have a dataframe with a column x and want to: